 Inconsistent W-2 Income For Income Qualification For Mortgage

-- VOE needs to state new employment is likely to continue for next three years
+- VOE needs to state new employment is likely to continue for the next three years

-- new monthly gross income will be used for income qualification for mortgage
+- new monthly gross income stated on the offer employment letter will be used for income qualification for mortgage

 Irregular Income In Past 2 Years